sylvercodez/EnyataClone/README.md

 ## Credits

-This clone was created by [Your Name].
+This clone was created by Otenaike Oluwatobi.
 The original design and content of the Enyata landing page is owned by Enyata.